MANIFEST

 • Digital identity based on free will.

-Resource Distribution Network (RDN) - Root CCP
+Resource Distribution Network - Root CCP

 • Decentralized dereferencing (analogous to a DNS).